mayeaux/nodetube/README.md

 # Enter the nodetube folder that was just created
 cd nodetube

-# Install backend and frontend dependencies
+# Install Node modules
-npm run installDeps
+npm install

 # Then simply start your app
 npm start